rendall/simple-comment/README.md

   - user admininstration
 - GraphQL endpoint
 - GDPR compliance
+- Support for other databases and hosting services
 - Moderators can restrict visitor read and write access
   - IP whitelists, graylists and blacklists
   - User whitelists, graylists and blacklists
 - User self-verification
 - Optional connection to the Fediverse
-- Support for other databases and hosting services

 ## Setup

-The assumption is that the API will run in a separate Netlify website and be accessed cross-origin
+The assumption is that the API will run in a separate Netlify website and be accessed cross-origin.
+It is a *necessary* requirement that the pages where you want Simple Comments to run *must* be served via *https:*  If you already have a Netlify account and want to integrate Simple Comment with your site, open an issue and we'll create instructions.

 1. Fork this repository to your own account
 1. `git clone https://github.com/<your-github-profile>/simple-comment` replacing